 There are several problems with the kind of study Chan et al carried out.
-This study on children resulting from donor insemination is exploratory, and it also suffers from small and imbalanced subsamples (e.g., 51 lesbian families versus 25 heterosexual families).20 These conditions increase the likelihood of finding non-significant results and increase the probability of failing to reject the null hypothesis when it should be rejected.21 were older, had greater individual incomes (e.g., among the biological mothers, lesbians earned \$46,000 and heterosexuals earned \$31,700), and had greater household incomes (\$82,000 versus \$63,200) compared to their heterosexual counterparts.
+This study on children resulting from donor insemination is exploratory, and it also suffers from small and imbalanced subsamples (e.g., 51 lesbian families versus 25 heterosexual families).
+These conditions increase the likelihood of finding non-significant results and increase the probability of failing to reject the null hypothesis when it should be rejected.

+Moreover, there are differences between lesbian and heterosexual families in the study that favored the lesbian families.
+The lesbians were older, had greater individual incomes (e.g., among the biological mothers, lesbians earned \$46,000 and heterosexuals earned \$31,700), and had greater household incomes (\$82,000 versus \$63,200) compared to their heterosexual counterparts.
 The lesbian parents, however, worked fewer hours per week than did their heterosexual counterparts (e.g., for lesbian non-biological mothers, 36.9 hours per week versus 40.2 hours per week for fathers).